blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/011-check-block-schedule.md

      style="max-width:100%; height:auto; max-height:500px; object-fit:contain; border:1px solid #ccc;" />

 ## Run Slot Leader Check for Current Epoch
+Run the following command to see if your pool is scheduled to mint a block in the current epoch.

+> ✅ This assumes you have stakepoodit.txt file on your BP or Relay.
+If not follow steps [here](/..005-register-pool/#step-81---create-stakepoolidtxt-file)
+>
+> ⚠️ Adjusts paths if needed

 ```
+cd ~/dingo
 cardano-cli query leadership-schedule \
    --genesis $HOME/dingo/config/cardano/preview/shelley-genesis.json \
    --stake-pool-id $(cat stakepoolid.txt) \